 In the Instagram and Snapchat era, audiences are increasingly visually oriented.
 But sometimes an image alone isn’t enough: you need a clever combination of words and graphics to tell a detailed story in a way that can be grasped quickly and easily.

-There are, however, some basic principles you can follow to make sure your design is as effective as possible.
+You'll need to make sure you have the best infographics tool before you get started, but beyond that there are some basic principles you can follow to make sure your design is as effective as possible.
 (And here's a bonus content tip: always run a spellcheck before sending your infographics out into the world.)